da2so/da2so.github.io/_posts/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection.md

 - **Dataset**: COCO 2017 detection datasets.
 - **Optimizer**: SGD optimizer with momentum 0.9 and weight-decay 4e-5.
-	- **Learning rate**: lineraly increased from 0 to 0.16 in the first training epoch then annealed down using cosine decay rule.
+	- **Learning rate**: linearly increased from 0 to 0.16 in the first training epoch then annealed down using cosine decay rule.
 	- **Epoch size**: 300 (D7/D7x is 600)
 	- **Batch size**: 128
 - **Batch norm**: Synchronized batch norm is added after every convolution with batch norm decay 0.99 and epsilon 1e-3.